 I do not invest in any equities that do not pay a dividend.
 I’ll never own a stock that doesn’t pay a dividend nor will I own funds that invest stocks that do not pay a dividend.
 Since its inception, most of the S & P 500’s returns have been from dividends.

-I am a bond investor.
-I love bonds because they provide regular income and reduce the volatility of my portfolios.
+I love bonds for retirement accounts because they provide regular income and reduce the volatility of my portfolios.
 I like the safety of bonds, and I prefer to invest in bond funds that have a good yield.
-Even those some of my portfolios have no bonds in them, if you were to look at my investment portfolio as a whole, I typically have 60%-80% of my investments in bonds.
+Even though some of my portfolios have no bonds in them, if you were to look at my investment portfolio as a whole, I typically do have an overall significant holding in bonds.

 In my retirement accounts, I invest in equity funds that invest in companies that pay dividends.
 I also invest in bond funds.
 I reallocate my account based on where I think the best value is in the world market.
 These accounts will be there for me when I get older in case I fail to produce an adequate amount of wealth to produce complete financial freedom before retirement age.